Call for applications closed on 22 November 2017.

-Politecnico di Torino (POLITO) will organise four two-day sandpits in February-March 2018, hosted at Valentino Castle (39, Viale Mattioli, Turin, Italy).
+Politecnico di Torino (POLITO) will organise 2 two-day sandpits (on February 8th-9th and on February 22nd-23rd, 2018), hosted at Valentino Castle (39, Viale Mattioli, Turin, Italy).

 Eligibility to apply

 Among the interested consortia, places will be allocated to achieve a good balance of: expertise across all disciplines, work of relevance to the topic in question, gender, and European geographical areas.